Welcome to My Site

 I am an Environmental Social Scientist.
 I received MSc. in Sustainable Energy Technology (Major in Energy and Society) from the Delft University of Technology, the Netherlands and PhD in Environmental Social Science from the University of Helsinki, Finland.
 During my PhD studies, I visited the University of Essex, UK and the University of Texas at Austin, USA.
 My PhD dissertation aimed to demonstrate the impacts of cultural orientations in risk perception of Carbon Capture and Storage (CCS) and their policy implications.
 My research interests mostly lie in the field of social sciences of sustainable energy systems, climate change and energy politics.
 I have taught courses on global environmental challenges, environment and culture and cross-cultural risk governance, among others.

 I have worked at the University of Greifswald, Germany, Aalto University, the University of Helsinki, Finland, the International Institute for Applied Systems Analysis (visiting fellow), Austria and the European Patent Office, the Netherlands, among others.
-Currently I am a senior researcher and lecturer at Novia University of Applied Sciences, Finland.
+Currently, I am a Senior researcher and Lecturer at Novia University of Applied Sciences (Novia UAS), Finland.

 A) PEER-REVIEWED SCIENTIFIC ARTICLES